vc64web/virtualc64web/README.md

 ![alt Logo](http://www.dirkwhoffmann.de/software/images/banner-vcweb3.jpg)

 ## info
 vc64web is a C64 emulator that is based solely on HTML5 techniques e.g. javascript and WASM.
-VC64web is therefore runnable on modern desktop browsers and also on web browsers for touch devices like phones and tablets ...
+It is therefore runnable on modern desktop browsers and also on web browsers for touch devices like phones and tablets ...

 it supports PWA standard which gives it the appearance of an nearly native app e.g. runs offline, no browser addressbar and so on  ... to install it nativley as a PWA on iOS devices for example -> save it to homescreen

 The emulation core is a copy of virtualC64 without its usual mac GUI in v3.4b1 master branch March 3 2020 latest commit point fe1629c

 some highlighted features:
-* includes an online interface to the csdb.dk named scene browser (powered by CSDb web service https://csdb.dk/webservice/ and inspired by Mr.SIDs "C64 Scene" https://csdb.dk/release/?id=171112)
+* includes an online interface to the csdb.dk named scene browser (powered by CSDb web service https://csdb.dk/webservice/ and inspired by Mr.SIDs iOS app "C64 Scene" https://csdb.dk/release/?id=171112)
 * supports external gamecontroller
 * supports touch device as joystick
 * free definable action buttons with own javascript action scripts for creating bot controller support (e.g. aimbots, auto defense bot, etc...)